FriskByBergen/RPiParticle/README.md

     The initrpi script consist of three different parts:

-    1. It will install all the required dependencies with 'pip install'.

-    2. It will optionally configure WiFi on the Raspberry PI.
+      a) It will optionally configure WiFi on the Raspberry PI.

-    3. It will query the user for a device ID and then query the Webserver for configuration of that device ID, download and test the code, and install it.
+      b) It will query the user for a device ID and then query the Webserver for configuration of that device ID, download and test the code, and install it.

+      c) It will install the client code as a systemd service.

+    It is perfectly OK to run the bin/initrpi script repeatedly.